pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200SelfService.md

 Normally you would you an Integrated Development environment like Eclipse to update update and test your code modifications locally, but for simplicity, we will download the Developer Cloud Service GIT repository locally, use an editor of your choice, and then commit and push the code back to the Developer Cloud Service GIT repository.

-## Clone Locally and Update Git Repositories Source Code
+## Clone Repository Locally and Update Source Code

 ### **Step 8**: Install Git